-The Remuneration and Nomination Committee Charter sets out the purpose, key responsibilities, composition, membership and powers of the Committee.
-The Committee's remuneration function includes responsibility to make recommendations to the Board on policy governing the remuneration benefits of the Managing Director, including equity-based remuneration, and to assist the Managing Director to determine Senior Executive remuneration.
+The Remuneration and Nomination Committee Charter sets out its purpose, key responsibilities, composition, membership and powers of the Committee.
+The Committee's remuneration function includes responsibility to make recommendations to the Board on policy governing the remuneration benefits of the Managing Director, including equity-based remuneration, and to assist the Managing Director to determine the remuneration of Senior Management.

-The Board intends to review the composition of this Committee during the current financial year.
+Mr Atmavireshwar Sthapak was an Executive Director when first appointed to this Committee.
+As a result of recent Board changes, including Mr Sthapak's appointment as Managing Director, the Board intends to review the composition of this Committee during the current financial year.
 In the review Directors will have due regard to the desirability of ensuring that the Committee conforms to the Governance Principles to the greatest extent practical for a company of Alara's size.